ericdahl/hello-ecs-app-mesh/README.md

 - ECS Console does NOT support App mesh except in Classic version
   - legacy ECS Console EOL Dec 2023
   - App Mesh obsolete in favor of Service Connect?
+- Services have DNS Names / Cloud Map entries
+    - Services may be backed by Virtual Nodes OR Virtual Routers
+        - Virtual Routers then may route to multiple Virtual Nodes

 ## TODO